WHAT IS FITNESS RACING?

 - organise and promote the development of fitness racing in the UK;

-- achieve recognition by UK Sport and the British Olympic Association as the national governing body for fitness racing in the UK;
+- achieve recognition by the national sports councils, e.g. Sport England, as the national governing body for fitness racing in the UK;

 - select, prepare, train and support UK athletes and teams to compete in regional and global competitions;

-- organise national (British Championship) and international (World Championship) fitness racing competitions in the UK;
+- organise national (British Functional Fitness Championships) and international (iF3 World Championships) fitness racing competitions in the UK;

 - lobby for the inclusion of fitness racing in major international multi-sport events, e.g. the Olympics, European Games, Commonwealth Games, Invictus Games, etc; and,